Houston Construction Accident Lawyer

 - Possible temporary or permanent disability coverage

-However, if the injury was the result of the negligence of a party other than your employer, you may be able to recover additional compensation through a personal injury claim against that party (i.e. subcontractor, manufacturer of a defective product, etc.).
+However, if the injury was the result of the negligence of a party other than your employer, you may be able to recover additional compensation through a personal injury claim against that party (i.e., subcontractor, manufacturer of a defective product, etc.).
 In these cases, you may be entitled to significantly more compensation, including pain and suffering damages.

 How Long Do You Have To File A Construction Injury Claim?

-There are various time limits in place that dictate how long an injured worker has to file a claim in Houston.
+There are various time limits in place that dictate how long an injured worker must file a claim in Houston.
 An injured worker is required to report their injury to the employer within 30 days of the injury occurring.
 Under Texas law, the injured worker then has one year from the date of the injury to file a workers’ compensation claim.

-In the event that a personal injury lawsuit is necessary, the statute of limitations for these claims is two years from the date the injury occurred.
+If a personal injury lawsuit is necessary, the statute of limitations for these claims is two years from the date the injury occurred.